This is a life lesson that will serve you in the future!

 The good news is that there are plenty of places around UCF’s campus that make sticking to a budget possible.
 There are also a few good tricks.
 For instance, if your students have a meal plan, encourage them to bring back a few snacks from the dining room for later.
 There is nothing wrong with leaving with a banana, apple or hardboiled egg.
 Check the weekly ads; Publix often runs sales on their Pubs Subs.
-Many places around campus have microwaves to heat food up (Student Union, BN Cafe, AKS (by the arena and RWC).
-Packing a meal is generally less expensive than going out (and often healthier too).
+Many places around campus have microwaves to heat food up like the Student Union, BN Cafe, AKS by the arena and RWC.
+Packing a meal is generally less expensive than going out and often healthier too.

 Check out Pocket Points, an app that allows students to earn points that can be used as $1 off at many restaurants like Insomnia Cookies, Little Greek, Burger U, Burger Fi, Menchies, 3 Native (which gives reward points), BWW and Pei Wei.
 The best part of the app is that they earn points by opening the app and locking their phones during classes.
 There are even Double-Points on some days (Tuesdays).

-Another favorite app my daughter uses is Party Tutor.
-She convinced me to buy the upgraded version for $3 a month and in two months it has calculated that she has saved $26 so far.
-The deals on Party Tutor change constantly, but students can get discounts at places like Mellow Mushroom, Freddy’s, Domino’s, Hummus House, Cold Stone and The Library (whose deals are usually for things like Jaeger-bombs.)
+Another favorite app my daughter uses is Zupp, formerly known as Party Tutor.
+She convinced me to buy the upgraded version for $4.99 a month, free for the first month, and in two months it calculated that she has saved $26 so far.
+The deals change constantly, but students can get discounts at places like Mellow Mushroom, Freddy’s, Domino’s, Hummus House, Cold Stone, PokeWorks, Wahlburgers, Toasted, TopGolf, Gringos Locos, PokeStop and The Library, whose deals are usually for things like Jaeger-bombs.